Advancing Biomedical Data Science Careers

 • To evaluate and recommend innovative approaches and ways of working that will drive forward capacity building and improve quality and standards in biomedical data science.

-It is our commitment in this project to embed and champion equity, diversity and inclusion (EDI) by ensuring we conduct our project in a manner that enables diverse and inclusive input from the biomedical data science community and beyond.
-This will lead to more impactful outputs that will provide transparency of roles, career paths and ways of working.
-It will allow for democratisation of knowledge in terms of careers in biomedical data science and will create opportunities for a greater variety of people, skills and roles in teams leading to truly diverse teams.
+We are committed to embedding and championing equity, diversity, and inclusion (EDI) in this project by ensuring it is conducted in a way that enables diverse and inclusive input from the biomedical data science community and beyond.
+This approach will lead to more impactful outputs, offering greater transparency around roles, career paths, and ways of working.
+It will also support the democratisation of knowledge related to careers in biomedical data science and create opportunities for a wider variety of people, skills, and roles—ultimately contributing to truly diverse teams.

 Organisers